redhat-performance/jetlag/docs/deploy-sno-performancelab.md

 ################################################################################
 # Lab & cluster infrastructure vars
 ################################################################################
-# Which lab to be deployed into (Ex alias)
+# Which lab to be deployed into (Ex performancelab)
-lab: alias
+lab: performancelab
 # Which cloud in the lab environment (Ex cloud42)
 lab_cloud: cloud99